Himanxusharma/easy-chrome-adv/README.md

 ## 🎯 Usage

+### Hard Refresh & Auto-Refresh
+- Click the refresh icon for a one-time hard refresh
+- Click the clock icon to set up auto-refresh intervals
+- Each tab can have its own refresh schedule

+### Tab Management
+- Use the mute button to toggle audio
-1. Click the extension icon in your toolbar
+- Click the lock icon to password-protect sensitive tabs
-2. Choose your desired tool
-3. Follow the on-screen instructions
+- Enable Picture-in-Picture mode for videos with a single click

+### Productivity Tools
+- Quickly shorten and copy URLs with the link icon
+- Save persistent notes with the pencil icon
+- Access your notes across browser sessions

-## 🌈 Tips & Tricks
+## 🌈 Pro Tips

-- Use `Hard Refresh` when testing website changes
-- `Tab Lock` is perfect for sensitive information
+- **Error Handling**: The extension shows helpful error messages for restricted pages
+- **Auto-Refresh**: Keep the popup open in a separate window for continuous refreshing
+- **Multiple Tabs**: Set different refresh intervals for different tabs
-- `Quick Notes` persist across browser sessions
+- **Quick Notes**: Notes persist across browser sessions
-- `Picture-in-Picture` works best with video content

 ## 🤝 Contributing